Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 This Olive Garden Tuscan Soup copycat is so incredibly simple to make and tastes just like what you can get in the restaurant!

-I made it a touch thicker (less broth) because I like thicker soups, but add more stock as desired to make it as thin or thick as you want!
+I made this homemade version of zuppa toscana a touch thicker (less broth) because I like thicker soups, but add more stock as desired to make the creamy broth as thin or thick as you want!

-I LOVE a good homemade copycat restaurant recipe to enjoy some of my favorite dishes without having to go out.
+I LOVE a good homemade copycat restaurant recipe to enjoy some of my favorite dishes without having to go out and it makes great comfort food.
+And one of my favorite things to serve up on a cold night!
 Find more restaurant copycat recipes here and specifically copycat Olive Garden recipes here!

-It is hearty but not as hearty or heavy as a chowder or cheese soup, which makes it the perfect balance!
+It is a hearty soup but not as hearty or heavy as a chowder or cheese soup, which makes it the perfect balance!

 A spoon with a big scoop of Copycat Olive Garden Zuppa Toscana above the bowl